pbrowne011/autocom/README.md

 - Does not allow inline commments, only block comments at the top of a block of code
 - Does not take full context of code in file or directory, only highlighted code
-- Currently missing support for Doxygen (to be added as next feature)

 ## License